LavaFly/ESP-SmartHome/README.md

 Again, some text

 ## Acknowledgements
-The Base-module is largely inspired by this build i found a while ago https://www.instructables.com/Ping-Pong-Ball-LED-Clock/
+The Led-module is largely inspired by this build i found a while ago https://www.instructables.com/Ping-Pong-Ball-LED-Clock/